 1. Are the tops of the rafters visible?

 If so, the R-Value (a measure of thermal resistance) is too low, and attic insulation should be added.

 2. Does snow on the surface of the roof melt before it melts on the ground?

 |If so, heat is escaping through the living space and additional attic insulation is needed.|

 It is important that roof vents are not obstructed by insulation.
-In the photo above, the blown-in insulation is covering the soffit vents.
+In the photo to the right, the blown-in insulation is covering the soffit vents.
 This prevents proper rooftop ventilation and can lead to a number of problems including ice dams, mold contamination due to high humidity, structural roof damage, and premature shingle failure.
 Poor ventilation also decreases the energy efficiency of the roofing system by causing an increased load on the cooling system.
 Insulation baffles are installed to ensure soffit vents are unobstructed.